EmilianoJordan/WrapPlotLib/README.md

 fig.plot.x_label = "Time (s)"
 fig.plot.y_label = "Acceleration (G)"

-# Edit the style of the line the last plotted line is always stored in
+# Edit style of the line.
+The last plotted line is always stored in
 # the plot's line attribute.
-Therefor we can easily access the lines.
+Therefor we can easily access lines as they
+# are plotted.
 fig.plot.line.color = 'k'
 fig.plot.line.marker = ''
 fig.show()